 True Crime Diva’s Thoughts

 I honestly do not believe that Scion murdered Billie-Jo.
 Just because he had these blood SPOTS on his shirt doesn’t mean he killed her.
-And quite frankly, if he had killed her, there would have been a hell of a lot more blood on his shirt than there was.
+And quite frankly, if he had killed her, there would have been much more blood on his shirt than there was.
 But there is also this: prosecutors and police claim he killed Billie-Jo in that 3-minute window.
 Yet, his girls never mentioned if blood was on his shirt when he returned to the car OR if he had changed his shirt completely.
 Say what?
-If he had killed the girl, one of those two things would have surely happened, right?
+If he had killed the girl, one of those two things would have happened, right?
 NO mention of blood on Sion’s skin either.
 He wouldn’t have had time to clean up anything.

 Sion has never once changed his story and has always maintained his innocence.

 What about Lois?
-Did she return to the house after Sion and two of her daughters left, and kill the girl?
+Did she return to the house after Sion and two of her daughters left and kill the girl?
 Is Lois covering up for one of her girls?

-As far as the leather jacket goes, well that’s just a silly connection because many people wore leather jackets in the 80s and 90s.
+As far as the leather jacket goes, that’s just a silly connection because many people wore leather jackets in the 80s and 90s.
 Just because Imiela had one doesn’t mean he killed her.

 Imiela placed a WHOLE bin liner on only ONE of his victim’s HEAD.
 He didn’t shove pieces of it up her nose.

 What about the murder weapon?
 Where did it come from?
 Did it belong to the Jenkins?
-Did police check for fingerprints?
+Did the police check for fingerprints?

 I could go on and on about this case, but I’ll stop here.
 I hope this case is solved one day, for Billie-Jo’s sake.
-She deserves justice and her killer deserves life in prison.
+She deserves justice, and her killer deserves life in prison.

 There is TONS of info on this case, so there are no guarantees on the accuracy of information here.
 If you want more detailed info on the case, just Google it.